ekr/draft-rescorla-dprive-adox/draft-rescorla-dprive-adox.md

 [[OPEN ISSUE: Is this right?]]
 The
-authoritative returns the NS record pointing at ns.example.invalid and also returns two glue records for ns.example.invalid: an A record with its IP address and a SVCB record indicating that it supports DNS over TLS (DoT).
+authoritative returns the NS record pointing at ns.example.invalid and also returns a glue records for ns.example.invalid indicating that it supports DNS over
+TLS (DoT), in much the same way as it might have sent an IP address for that server.
 This additional record is the only difference from the current situation, and allows the recursive resolver to know that it can reach ns.example.invalid over encrypted transport.